Workshops

 Platforma 11

-Conceived and organized by Yvonne Anders and Julia Kurz
+Conceived by Yvonne Anders and Julia Kurz

 Platforma11 is an international and interdisciplinary project week which aims to create an open space process reflecting on the topics ‘art, politics and education’ and their relationship to one another.
 Around 50 artists and activists from Germany, Western and Eastern Europe, Russia, North Afrika and Israel with interdisciplinary approaches worked together in organizing workshops, panels and lectures as well as exhibitions, concerts, performances and interventions.